mseri/blog/content/post/50-links-from-hm-2021.md

 For what concerns collaborative whiteboards I have tried the following, and they all seem to work fine (each has its pros and cons, so I list them all): [microsoft whiteboard](https://whiteboard.microsoft.com), [google](https://jamboard.google.com), [ziteboard](https://ziteboard.com/), [whiteboard](https://witeboard.com/) and [Explain Everything](https://explaineverything.com/).

-For editing mathematics online collaboratively I usually use latex and the [overleaf online editor](https://www.overleaf.com/).
+For editing mathematics online collaboratively I usually use latex and the [overleaf online editor](https://www.overleaf.com/) or [HackMD](https://hackmd.io).
 I don't know if it is collaborative, but I have many colleagues that praised [Mathcha](https://www.mathcha.io/).